pote/Buena-Pregunta/README.md

 ## Licensing

-We have decided to license our stuff under a Creative Commons licence, you might want to [check it for details](https://github.com/pote/Buena-Pregunta/blob/master/LICENSE.md).
+We have decided to license our stuff under a Creative Commons license, you might want to [check it for details](https://github.com/pote/Buena-Pregunta/blob/master/LICENSE.md).

 ## Thank you